vixent03/practice-for-week-07-aa-times-long-practice/phase-01-masthead.md

 ![masthead][masthead]

-In this first step, you will start with the HTML to create the masthead that you see in the screenshot above.
+In this first step, you will start with the HTML to create the masthead that youu see in the screenshot above.
 This screenshot is available for you to open and refer to in **specifications/screenshots/masthead.png**.
 You may want to open it and keep it around to refer to while you're working.